hsr-22/SoS-2023-NeuralNetworks-and-DeepLearning/README.md

-# SoS-2023-NeuralNetworks-and-DeepLearning
+# NeuralNetworks-and-DeepLearning
-Summer of Science (SoS) organized by MnP, IIT Bombay
+This is the repository for the 2023 Summer of Science (SoS) Project "Neural Networks and Deep Learning".

+## Mentor
+- Krisha Shah